 This is a trend seen internationally.
 An international survey of nephrologists in 2000 showed that the principal determinants for starting therapy are uremic signs and symptoms (38%) and residual renal function (32%).
 Ninety percent of responders felt that starting dialysis 6-12 months earlier would offer some outcome advantages.
 This change in practice pattern stemmed from earlier studies suggesting harm with late dialysis initiation and published clinical guidelines which sanction RRT at higher levels of GFR.

-Quite recently, observational studies and retrospective cohorts have not shown benefit (and may show harm) with early dialysis.
+More recent observational studies and retrospective cohorts have not shown benefit (and may show harm) with early dialysis.
 Wright retrospectively reviewed outcomes of early or late start to dialysis from the 1995-2006 USRDS database.
 The early subgroup (eGFR > 15 ml/min/1.73 m2) had greater mortality than the subgroup with eGFR 5-10 ml/min,/1.73 m2, and those starting with eGFR less than 5 ml/min/1.73 m2 least mortality.
-Comparable results were noted in a relatively healthy cohort of incident nondiabetc dialysis patients ages 20-64 years.
+Comparable results were noted in a relatively healthy cohort of incident nondiabetic dialysis patients ages 20-64 years.
 Retrospective studies in Canada, Taiwan, and Sweden have reported similar findings as well.

-Published in 2010, the IDEAL Study (Initiating Dialysis Early and Late) is the first study to randomize patients to early (eGFR 10-14 ml/min/1.73 m2) or late (5-7 ml/min/1.73 m2) start to dialysis.
-Early initiation of RRT had no affect on rate of death from any cause, cardiovascular events, infectious complications after 3.6 years of follow-up (75.9% of those in the late initiation arm started dialysis above the eGFR target due to uremic symptoms).
+The IDEAL Study (Initiating Dialysis Early and Late) is the first study to randomize patients to early (eGFR 10-14 ml/min/1.73 m2) or late (5-7 ml/min/1.73 m2) start to dialysis.
+Early initiation of RRT had no affect on rate of death from any cause, cardiovascular events and infectious complications over 3.6 years of follow-up (75.9% of those in the late initiation arm started dialysis above the eGFR target due to uremic symptoms).

 Subsequent evaluation of the IDEAL patients shows a trend to higher cost in the early start group without a measurable quality of life benefit.
 Taken together, these data suggest that patients who are in need of RRT may be able to delay therapy for up to 6 months longer than current practice.
 This time may be used to optimize readiness for dialysis.